 - Microsoft Azure PaaS:

-This service level also provides an operating system, a database, a web server, an environment for executing your code, and additional services such as identity management.
+This service level also provides an operating system, a database, a web server, a cloud computing platform for executing your code, and additional services such as identity management.
 By choosing PaaS for your project needs, Microsoft Azure Cloud Service puts up with all of the tedious operating system details for you, so you can focus all your energy on what really matters to you – developing business applications your customers will love.
 Get started with PaaS services here.

 - Microsoft Azure SaaS: